 Danielle graduated with a BA in Psychology and a minor in Cognitive Neuroscience from Temple University.
 While at Temple, she worked at the Tuttleman Counseling Center as a counselor trained in conflict resolution and Transformative Mediation.
 She went on to study at Thomas Jefferson University's Couple and Family Therapy program with a specialization in Sex Therapy.
 Danielle interned at the Council for Relationships at both the University City and Institute for Sex Therapy offices while earning her Master's Degree.

 When she's not in the office, Danielle works as an adjunct professor at Penn State University's Brandywine campus teaching courses in the Human Development and Family Studies / Psychology department.
+She is also a practicing kundalini yogi and intuitive healer.

 Danielle has written for and been featured on the Huffington Post, and has been featured on major news outlets such as CBS Philly and Fox29 Philly as an expert in her field